-If you’ve been paying attention up to this point, it will probably come as no surprise that Vivint costs a bit more than Blue by ADT costs.
+If you’ve been paying attention up to this point, it will probably come as no surprise that Vivint costs a bit more than ADT costs.
 That’s because Vivint provides more in terms of services.
 Let’s break it all down.

 Generally speaking, there are three main costs associated with home security systems:

 You won’t pay anything for installation with either of these companies.
-However, “free” for Blue by ADT means doing the work yourself, whereas free for Vivint means you actually get something of value for no cost.
+However, “free” for ADT Self Setup means doing the work yourself, whereas free for Vivint means you actually get something of value for no cost.
 (Of course, if you move, you’ll pay $50-$200 for Vivint to set your system up in a new location.)
 However, under most circumstances, we think getting something for nothing is a pretty good deal.
 Advantage Vivint.